• Skip to primary navigation

 Step four:

-When you are ready to eat the popsicles, remove the mold from the freezer and run it under hot water for a few seconds to make the popsicles easier to remove from the mold.
-Then enjoy!
+• After taking the popsicle mold out of the freezer, run the mold under hot water for a few seconds to make the popsicles easier to remove from the mold.

 • If you like a sweeter popsicle, add an extra 1-2 tablespoons of honey or maple syrup.